Thin Lizzy: Early years (1969–1972)

 In July 1970, the band released a single, "The Farmer"/"I Need You", on EMI with the B-side written by John D'ardis, who owned Trend Studios where the single was recorded.
-The single sold just 283 copies and is now a collectors' item.
+The single sold just 283 copies and is now a collector's item.
 Wrixon left the band before the single's release, meaning there was a greater share of income for the three remaining members.
 He moved to mainland Europe before returning to Belfast, rejoining his old band, Them.
 Wrixon died on 13 July 2015.

-By the end of the year, Thin Lizzy were signed to Decca Records by their manager at that time, Brian Tuite, and they travelled to London in January 1971 to record their debut album, Thin Lizzy.
-The album sold moderately well but did not chart in the UK, despite airplay and support from influential DJs John Peel and Kid Jensen.
+By the end of the year, Thin Lizzy were signed to Decca Records by their manager, Brian Tuite, and they travelled to London in January 1971 to record their debut album, Thin Lizzy.
+The album sold moderately well, but did not chart in the UK despite airplay and support from influential DJs John Peel and Kid Jensen.
 Around March 1971, the band permanently relocated to London, before the release of the unsuccessful "New Day" EP in August.
 Despite poor sales, Decca agreed to finance the band's second album Shades of a Blue Orphanage, released in March 1972.
 Like the previous LP, the songs were filled with Lynott's personal anecdotes and references to his life in Dublin and the people he knew there.
 Musically the style was Celtic, with little warning of the hard rock direction that the band were to take in the future.
-Again, the album did not chart in the UK.
+This album also did not chart in the UK.

-In mid-1972, Thin Lizzy were asked to record an album of Deep Purple covers, which was released under the title Funky Junction Play a Tribute to Deep Purple.
-No mention was made of Thin Lizzy on the record.
+In mid-1972, Thin Lizzy were asked to record an album of Deep Purple covers.
 Vocals and keyboards were handled by members of another band, Elmer Fudd, and a few instrumental tracks composed by the band were also included, including Bell playing the traditional "Danny Boy" in the style of Jimi Hendrix.
-The album was released in January 1973.
+The album was issued as being by Funky Junction, with no mention of Thin Lizzy.
+It was released as Funky Junction Play a Tribute to Deep Purple in January 1973.